-Community Pharmacy NI (CPNI) is the representative body of the sector and represents community pharmacy contractors in negotiations on services, the pharmacy contract and remuneration and reimbursement with the Health and Social Care Board (HSCB) and the Department of Health.
+Community Pharmacy NI (CPNI) is the representative body of the sector and represents community pharmacy contractors in negotiations on services, the pharmacy contract and remuneration and reimbursement with the Department of Health and the Strategic Planning and Performance Group of the Department of Health.
 Community pharmacy is the front door of the health service and the safety net of primary care.
 Around 123,000 people (9% of the population) visit 532 community pharmacies in NI every day equating to 37 million visits each year.

-Representing the Belfast LCG area of the Province, the Vice-Chairman, Mr Rice joined the Board Board of Directors in November 2016.
+Representing the Belfast LCG area of the Province, the Chairman, Mr Rice joined the Board Board of Directors in November 2016.

 Chief Executive of Community Pharmacy NI

 As Chief Executive of CPNI, Gerard represents the interests of community pharmacy contractors in Northern Ireland.
-His role is to liaise and negotiate with the Department of Health, Social Services & Public Safety, the Health & Social Care Board and other Agencies as required in relation to services, payments and terms of service and related Health & Social Care matters.
-Gerard is also responsible for the performance of the CPNI, ensuring delivery of strategic and operational objectives set by the Board and represents CPNI at the most senior levels to promote the interests of its members & community pharmacy services.
+His role is to liaise and negotiate with the Department of Health and the Strategic Planning and Performance Group of the Department of Health and other agencies as required in relation to services, payments and terms of service and related health and social care matters.
+Gerard is also responsible for the performance of the CPNI, ensuring delivery of strategic and operational objectives set by the Board and represents CPNI at the most senior levels to promote the interests of its members and community pharmacy services.
 Prior to joining CPNI, he held the post of Superintendent Pharmacist of Northern Pharmacies Ltd and is a past Chairman of the Pharmaceutical Contractors Committee.

 Head of Pharmacy Development